 The Dragon opened its doors on September 11, 2001.
-We’ve had 30 graduates so far.
-They’ve all been admitted to their post-secondary institution of choice (Concordia, King’s College, Halifax, London School of Economics, MacMaster, Queen’s, Ryerson, UBC, University of Toronto, York), over half of them with scholarships.
+Our graduates have been admitted to their post-secondary institution of choice (Concordia, King’s College, Halifax, London School of Economics, MacMaster, Queen’s, Ryerson, UBC, University of Toronto, York), over half of them with scholarships.
 They’re studying everything from Studio Arts to Math and Physics.
 And they’re all doing really well.
-We know because they keep in touch, and we continue to support them, discussing research topics, proofreading essays, offering counseling on post-graduate choices and the meaning of life.
+We know because they keep in touch, and we continue to support them, discussing research topics, proofreading essays, offering counselling on post-graduate choices and the meaning of life.

 We’re proud of their considerable academic achievements, but proudest of the way they’ve grown.
 When they leave us, they are ambitious, self-motivated, confident, and knowledgeable, above all about themselves.

-Here are a couple of our students in their own words:
+Here are Jeff and Mike in their own words:

 Jeff: Before The Dragon, I felt that I wasn’t being challenged enough, or growing as a person as I wanted to.